tor-actions/tor-browser-build/projects/wasi-sysroot/README.md

 # Mozilla's build script

-Our build script is an adaptation of Firefox's `taskcluster/scripts/misc/build-sysroot-wasi.sh`.
+Similar to Firefox's build system, this project has two different build targets.
-After ESR updates, we should check if that script was updated.
+The default `build` target builds the wasi-sysroot, while the `build_compiler_rt` target builds the wasm32 compiler-rt which gets injected into clang by the `clang-linux`, `mingw-w64-clang` and `macosx-toolchain` projects.

-The main difference is that Mozilla builds `libclang_rt.builtins-wasm32.a` with Clang, whereas we build it here and inject it only in the `firefox`/`geckoview` projects.
+These build scripts are adaptations of Firefox's `taskcluster/scripts/misc/build-sysroot-wasi.sh` and `taskcluster/scripts/misc/build-compiler-rt-wasi.sh`. **After ESR updates, we should check if that script was updated.**

 # Different build ids, same outputs